Facing Felony Charges? You Need The Right Attorney Fighting For You

 Although you might consider handling a felony charge on your own, it’s best to seek the help of a skilled attorney.
 The criminal justice is complex, and various rules and regulations exist that you must follow.
 One mistake could result in life-altering consequences.
-A seasoned lawyer who understands the system and how to present convincing defenses in criminal matters can help minimize the effects of a potential conviction on your life.
+A seasoned lawyer who understands the system and how to present convincing defenses in felony cases can help minimize the effects of a potential conviction on your life.

 At Frost & Kavanaugh, our team has over 50 years of combined legal experience, and we know what it takes to fight charges.
 We have handled numerous criminal cases from traffic offenses to murder, and we work relentlessly to protect the rights, freedom, and future of those facing felony charges.
 Our lawyers are ready to get to work for you.

 If you’ve been accused of committing a felony, call our skilled team today at 518-629-0230.

 A felony is a crime that carries with it a prison sentence of more than one year.
 They range from A-1 felonies (the highest level) to E felonies (the lowest level), and can be violent felonies or nonviolent felonies.
 The type of offenses categorized at this level usually involves serious criminal conduct.

 In New York various acts are considered felonies, including, but not limited to: